oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

   19. **Save** this change and **restart** the program

-  20. Request the value for minimum change,  we'll see that it has a value of 4 (which comes from a config property)
+  20. Request the value for minimum change,  we'll see that it has a value of 4 (which comes from a config property set in the microprofile-config.properties file)

   -  `curl -i -X GET http://localhost:8080/minimumChange`